-The College for Congregational Development (or CCD) is a comprehensive training program, rooted in the tradition, ethos, and character of The Episcopal Church, that seeks to nurture and develop congregational development practitioners from within the local community.
+The College for Congregational Development (CCD) is a comprehensive training program, rooted in the tradition, ethos, and character of the Episcopal Church, that seeks to nurture and develop congregational development practitioners from within the local community.

 Learn more about CCD from those who have experienced it across the Episcopal Church!

 Members of the Eastern and Western Michigan scouting team for CCD engage in conversation during the week-long training.

 The College seeks to quip people with knowledge and skills at three levels: individual, team, and system.
 The program includes theory, application exercises and experiential learning, and planning, doing, and evaluating at-home projects.

 The program works toward the development of a learning community throughout the dioceses, sharing common experience, skills, and language for working together.

 Facilitation skills are a particularly central practical element of learning throughout the program.
 We also make extensive use of a set of core models to help us think about our congregations as systems.

 Teams should be 3 or more people with a keen interest and capacity to learn, engage, and bring the content home to their congregation.
 Clergy staff should be part of their congregation’s team.